 Main Differences Between Hemp and Marijuana

-Marijuana is Cannabis sativa with any amount of THC over 0.3% and above.
-Beyond that, many strains of marijuana also contain more CBD than hemp plants – so there’s certainly a great vast space within which to classify these close-knit plants.
-With that said, it’s very interesting to note that CBD can be extracted from both marijuana and hemp plants.
+Marijuana is Cannabis sativa with any amount of THC over 0.3%.
+Most strains of marijuana contain more CBD than hemp.
+But, CBD can be extracted from both hemp and marijuana plants.

-In this regard, Hemp-derived CBD is legal if it contains 0.3% THC or less under the Agricultural Act of 2018.
-On the other hand, Marijuana CBD is still illegal and classified as a controlled substance regardless of its percentage of THC.
+Hemp-derived CBD is legal if it contains 0.3% THC or less under the Agricultural Act of 2018.

 Hemp isn't intoxicating like Marijuana

-Let’s start this section by saying that the word ‘hemp’ is used to describe Cannabis sativa that contains no THC.
-Marijuana, by a very close perimeter, has over 0.3% THC and can therefore induce euphoric effects.
+Let’s start this section by saying that the word ‘hemp’ is used to describe Cannabis sativa that contains less than 0.3% THC.
+Marijuana, by a very close perimeter, has over 0.3% THC and can therefore cause euphoric effects.

 THC in marijuana provides the high feeling by stimulating the brain cells to release dopamine.
-Hemp, however, doesn’t contain enough THC to do this.
+Hemp doesn’t contain enough THC to do this.

 The Legal History of Hemp vs Marijuana